launchbynttdata/common-platform-documentation/platform/common-automation-framework/exclusive-services/README.md

 ```

 ### 3.1.
 Directory Structure
-Within your repository, you should structure your application with the following reccomend directory.
+Within your repository, you should structure your application with the following recommend directories.
 There are 3 basic folders, the `source`, `platform`, and `test` folder.

 #### 3.1.1 `source` folder
 This folder is where your application code lives.
-If your application is a container, your Dockerfile should live here. `make build` assumes your applciation lives in this folder.
+If your application is a container, your Dockerfile should live here. `make build` assumes your application lives in this folder.

 > Can be overridden with `SOURCE_FOLDER` Makefile variable.

 #### 3.1.2 `platform` folder
-This folder is where your infrasturture platform will live.
+This folder is where your infrastructure platform will live.
 This will contain any pipeline or webhook resources for your CICD.

 This folder can and should be automatically generated from the `launch service <create|update>` command

 #### 3.1.3 `test` folder
-This folder is where your test infrastrucre will live.
+This folder is where your test infrastructure will live.

 > TODO: Not Implemented.